What Every Franchise Buyer Wants To Know – And Should

 Franchise opportunity sellers, whether it’s the franchisor or their representatives (brokers) will, at best, be able to provide an FPR (financial performance representation).
 And, as mentioned above, FPR information is usually only a starting point, if that.
 For example, instead of stating that 20% of units ‘X’ years old had gross sales of ‘Y’, you might be told that the average cost of goods sold is ‘Z’.
 That might be part of a business plan, but not adequate for buying purposes.
 And by the way, as a giant note of caution, if a franchisor cannot even offer an FPR or offers one of little to no value, then move on.

-- Choose the handful of concepts that appeal to you personally and professionally.
+- Narrow the choices personally and professionally.

 - Don’t rush the process.
 If pressured by a broker or franchisor, walk away.